After you apply

 3. Deferring or withdrawing your application

-Upon submitting your application, you may defer it to another semester as long as a decision has not been made by the academic unit.
-You may consider deferring your application if you will not be able to commence graduate studies in the semester you applied for.
-If you wish to consider this option, you are advised to first consult the academic unit to which you applied to ensure your application may still be considered to the semester being deferred to.
-All requests for deferrals should be made to SGS.
+Upon submitting your application, you may defer it to another semester before a decision is made on your file.
+You should consider deferring your application if you will not be able to commence graduate studies in the semester you applied for or applied for the wrong semester.
+All requests for deferrals should be made to email@example.com.

-If at any time you wish to withdraw your application from consideration, you may make the request to withdraw by contacting SGS.
+If you wish to withdraw your application from consideration, please email firstname.lastname@example.org and we will close your file.
 Please note that application fees cannot be refunded for withdrawn applications.

 4. After a recommendation for admission (full and conditional admission)

-In some cases, students are offered conditional admission pending the completion of some Memorial University courses (e.g. prerequisites).
-In such cases, students are advised to follow the instructions for admissions subject to completion of qualifying year.
+In some cases, students are offered conditional admission pending the completion of some Memorial University courses (e.g., prerequisites).
+In such cases, students are advised to follow the instructions for admissions subject to completion of a qualifying year.

 5. Deferring your admission

-If you receive full or conditional admission to a graduate program at Memorial but are unable to arrive or submit required documents in time for the start of the entry semester, you may wish to defer your admission to a later semester.
-All requests for deferrals must be made to and approved by the academic unit applied to.
-If approved, the academic unit will forward a revised Program of Study form to SGS, which will be sent with a deferred admission letter (by email) to the admitted student.
-Fully admitted students will be asked to complete and submit another Accept/Decline form to SGS at that time.
+If you are admitted to a graduate program but are not able to commence in the admit semester, you may wish to defer your admission to a later semester.
+All requests for deferrals must be made to and approved by the appropriate academic unit.
+If approved, the academic unit will transmit a revised Program of Study form to SGS, which will be emailed with a new admission letter to you.

-Applicants who apply for and receive admission to two graduate programs will be required to decline one offer of admission in writing to SGS.
-Applicants currently registered in a graduate program and will be asked to do one of the following by the commencement date of their new program: withdraw from their current program, complete their current program, or request the Dean (with a letter of support from all applicable academic unit heads) for permission to be registered in two programs at once.
+Applicants who apply for and receive admission to two graduate programs will be required to decline one offer of admission by writing to email@example.com.
+Admitted applicants currently registered in a graduate program will be asked to do one of the following by the start date of their new program: withdraw from their current program, complete their current program, or request the Dean of Graduate Studies for permission to pursue two programs concurrently.

 7. After a recommendation for non-admission

-Near the bottom of the form, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
-Applicants receiving a reconsideration offer can accept this offer by contacting the appropriate person noted on the form within the given time period.
-This will automatically reopen their files for future consideration.
-Applicants whose previous files are reopened may wish to submit additional documents (such as a current CV or transcript of courses taken after the initial application was submitted), and may do so by forwarding such documents to SGS directly.
+For applicants not accepted for admission, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
+Applicants receiving a reconsideration offer can accept this offer by emailing firstname.lastname@example.org.
+SGS will reopen the file for the next entry semester.
+Applicants whose files are reopened may wish to submit additional, updated documents (such as a current CV or transcript of courses taken after the initial application was submitted).

-Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application package and pay another application fee.
+Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application online and pay another application fee.